 Our primary focus is local history.
 People, events and objects of past times in Peekskill and Cortlandt are highlighted at Peekskill Museum in several ways.

 We offer seven large display rooms.
 We provide examples of previous industrial activities in finely cast iron cooking and heating stoves.
-We have reminders of the former Stands Brands, Fleischmann Company products.
+We have remainders of the former Standard Brands and Fleischmann Company products.
 The former Peekskill Chemical Company was forerunner of Binney and Smith Company that now markets Crayola brand products.
-We have one set piece Victorian style bedroom.

-Peekskill Museum recently spearheaded the discovery of information that strongly suggests this area’s “yellow brick road” contribution to the world OZ literature.
+Peekskill Museum recently spearheaded the discovery of information that strongly suggests this area’s “yellow brick road” was a major contribution to the world of OZ literature and it has been covered on The CBS Morning Show.

 These items and topics are why we are worthy of your time and membership support.
-We are located on a residential street, Union Avenue, near the downtown Peekskill.
+We are located on Union Avenue, near downtown Peekskill so please take a look at our website and visit us.
+We look forward to sharing history with you.